jangroth/aws-certification-notes/solutions-architect-professional.md

 	* Checks whether these changes violate any of the conditions in your rules.
 	* If a resource violates a rule, AWS Config flags the resource and the rule as *noncompliant*.
 * Can remediate using AWS Systems Manager Automation Documents
+* Can e.g. check an EC2 instance against a list of approved AMIs `approved-amis-by-id`

 <a name="4_13_3"></a>
 ### [↖](#4_13)[↑](#4_13_2)[↓](#4_13_4) Automation